GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Problem Statement

 where $\mathbf{F}_\textnormal{TRF}$ is a transfer operator conditioned by the inherent relationship between SAR image $B$ and optical image $I$, \ie{}, $R(B,I)$.
 Specifically, $R(B,I)$ represents the cross-modality transferring, which is usually learned from the dataset using the generative adversarial network (GAN) by feeding the stack of multi-modal data channels.
 However, the pixel-by-pixel translation does not take the spatial consistency between the cloudy and neighboring cloud-free regions into consideration.
 It consequently leads to the failure to maintain global consistency.
 Moreover, its method of stacking the channels of SAR and optical images is somewhat straightforward but only partially explores interactions or correlations between multi-modal data.
 It thus leads to limited performance improvement despite the assistance of the SAR images.
 And it is further influenced by the speckle noise in the SAR images, leading to reconstruction error.

 Thus the main obstacles to boosting cloud removal performance are two-fold. \begin{itemize} \item The network should effectively transfer the complementary information from SAR image $B_{\mathcal{C}}$ to the optical image while overcoming the influence of its speckle noise to generate reliable texture details. \item The surface information from the cloud-free region $I_\mathcal{O}$ should be considered to maintain the structure of the recovered cloud-free region consistent with the remaining cloud-free regions. \end{itemize} {\bf Global-Local Fusion}.
-Thus our task is to develop an operator $\mathbf{F}_\textnormal{fusion}$ conditioned by both the inherent relationship between SAR and optical images and latent structures of the whole image, \ie{},
+Thus the task of SAR-enhanced cloud removal is to develop an operator $\mathbf{F}_\textnormal{fusion}$ conditioned by both the inherent relationship between SAR and optical images and latent structures of the whole image, \ie{},

 where $S(I/B)$ is the non-local context information of the cloudy image learned under the guidance of SAR image.
 Since the SAR image is not affected by cloud cover, it can provide valuable guidance for capturing global interactions between contexts, so as to maintain the structure of the recovered cloud-free region consistent with the remaining cloud-free regions. $R(B,I)$ in $\mathbf{F}_\textnormal{fusion}$ is different from its counterpart in $\mathbf{F}_\textnormal{TRF}$, which incorporates the information of the SAR image by stacking its channels to the optical image.
 We propose instead a more effective fusion strategy to transfer the complementary information from the corresponding region in the SAR image, so as to generate more reliable texture details.